ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ```

 # summary.py
-make summary per TRIP, DAY, WEEK, MONTH, YEAR, MOVE, ADDRESS or a combination with monitor.csv as input
+make summary per TRIP, DAY, WEEK, MONTH, YEAR or a combination with monitor.csv as input

 Usage:
 ```